SundharessB/Therapy-ChatBot/README.md

 The use of a vector database ensures that our chatbot responds with high accuracy and relevance, making it a vital component in our mission to offer timely assistance and prevent suicidal attempts.

 This workflow ensures that users receive timely and appropriate support, while also facilitating human intervention when necessary.

+# Intel Products Utilized in Chatbot Development

+Our therapy chatbot leverages several Intel products that enhance its capabilities and performance.
+Below is a list of the key Intel technologies integrated into our chatbot framework:

+### Intel® Extension for Transformers

+NeuralChat comes under this extension.

+### NeuralChat

+NeuralChat is a customizable chatbot framework under the Intel® Extension for Transformers.
+It allows for the creation of chatbots with a rich set of plugins for knowledge retrieval, interactive speech, query caching, and security guardrails.
+NeuralChat is built on top of large language models (LLMs) and is designed to be deployed easily as a service.

+### Intel® Developer Cloud

+The Intel Developer Cloud provides access to various hardware and software resources, enabling developers to build and test AI applications like chatbots.
+It simplifies the deployment process and offers optimizations using Intel AI software.

+These Intel products provide the necessary infrastructure and tools to create a responsive and efficient therapy chatbot capable of offering real-time support and crisis intervention.

+# Demo Video